 AAON was established in 2005 by experienced health and aged care providers, with the aim to provide training and research facilities to aspiring students from Australia and around the globe.
 Our services have strong, distinct ties with the industry.
 Since its establishment, AAON has trained and placed hundreds of health and aged care professionals throughout Australia.

 What makes AAON Different?

 AAON’s approach to teaching and research is focused on the needs of the health and aged care sector.
 Our commitment to those serviced by these sectors drives our need to give our graduates a clear career path in healthcare.

 AAON was amongst the first to implement the Kaizen philosophy as the core teaching and research culture.
 Kaizen is Chinese and Japanese for “‘continuous improvement”.
-This process involves students, academics, industry, and end users to continually improve all aspects of the learning experience and research endeavors of the Academy.
+This process involves students and academics to continually improve all aspects of the learning experience and research endeavours of the Academy.
 Innovation, creative thinking, critical analysis, and a sound appreciation of ethics form the core values of our teaching culture.

 The AAON difference is evident from the technology we use, our small but experienced faculty members, the design of our learning labs, and our fully-accredited and detailed study material.
 The way by which you will learn key concepts, techniques, and problem-solving skills will be in a dynamic environment.

 How are courses delivered at AAON?